 Evaluating Technologies and Methods to Lower Nitrogen Oxide Emissions from Heavy-Duty Vehicles

-This study is to investigate the feasibility of achieving NOX emissions significantly lower than the current engine standard.
-We are evaluating enhanced aftertreatment technology choices, aftertreatment configurations, catalyst optimizations, improved aftertreatment thermal management, urea dosing strategies, and engine management practices for two heavy-duty engines: one natural gas engine with a three-way catalyst (TWC); and one diesel engine with a diesel particulate filter (DPF) and selective catalytic reduction (SCR).
-The target NOX emission rate for this project over the heavy-duty Federal Test Procedure (FTP) is 0.02 g/bhp-hr.
+This study is to investigate the feasibility of achieving NOx emissions significantly lower than the current engine standard.
+We are evaluating enhanced aftertreatment technology choices, aftertreatment configurations, improved and more efficient catalyst, improved aftertreatment thermal management, urea dosing strategies, and engine management practices for two heavy-duty engines: one natural gas engine with a three-way catalyst (TWC); and one diesel engine with a diesel particulate filter (DPF) and selective catalytic reduction (SCR).
+The target NOx emission rate for this project over the heavy-duty Federal Test Procedure (FTP) is 0.02 g/bhp-hr.

 - The project team refines a research plan identifying specific engines, test cycles, and aftertreatment technologies for consideration in the screening and final demonstration efforts.

 - The project team characterizes the emission performance of the two stock engines using procedures following Title 40, Code of Federal Regulations, Part 1065 (40 CFR 1065), determines stock engine characteristics for cold starts, hot starts, normal operation, and low-load-low-temperature operation, and defines possible engine control strategies.

 - Based on the engine performance and engine control strategies, the project team selects candidate aftertreatment technologies and engine control strategies for screening.
 The candidate emission reduction strategies will be screened using low-cost exhaust emission sources and test benches.
 The best emission reduction strategies will be identified for the final system demonstration.